 Introduces major components of the program.
-During the seminar, students refine their program of study and work on designing learning units.
+During the seminar, students clarify their program of study and work on designing learning units.
 Meets for two weeks in May; 4 cr

 Learning units are primary building blocks of the D.Min. program.
-A learning unit is a specific action-reflection exercise that furthers the candidate’s knowledge, skill, and personal competence in ministry in a specific discipline with carefully defined objectives related to the overall program goal.
-Students develop and complete five learning units.
+A learning unit is a specific action-reflection exercise that furthers the candidate’s knowledge, skill, and personal competence in ministry with carefully defined objectives related to the overall program goal.
+Students develop and complete four learning units.
+16 cr

 DM820 Candidate Seminar